cn0047/stash/ed/ad/tree.md

 so it become a TBT.
 To differentiate is it a pointer to child or to predecessor/successor TBT has left and right flags.

-**Self-balancing binary search tree** (height-balanced) - is any node-based binary search tree that automatically **keeps its height small** in the face of arbitrary item insertions and deletions.
-Search performance = `O(log n)`.

-Balancing tree:
-* Right rotation (when tree is left heavy).
-* Left rotation (when tree is right heavy).
-* Right-Left rotation.
-* Left-Right rotation.

-**B-tree** - self-balancing, self managed, multi-level binary search tree.

-B-tree is a self-balancing tree data structure that keeps data sorted and allows searches, sequential access, insertions, and deletions in logarithmic time.
-The B-tree is a generalization of a binary search tree in that a node **can have more than two children**.

-B-tree is also self managed multi-level index, it means when data in index grows, B-tree creates index in front of index, and so on, and when data deletes, B-tree deletes index.

 **AST** - Abstract Syntax Tree (used by webpack, babel, etc).
 [explorer](https://astexplorer.net/)